 Art on Centre

 It’s no surprise that the enchanting Victorian town of Fernandina Beach should attract so many artists.
 Running through the middle of town is Centre Street, with Amelia Island’s newest fine art and collectibles gallery showcasing paintings, sculpture, mixed media and glass.
-At 5:30 pm, the second Saturday of each month (Feb.
-11, March 11, April 8 and May 13), 10 downtown galleries host an open house with artist meet and greets during Artrageous Artwalk.
+On the second Saturday of each month, several downtown galleries host an open house with artist meet and greets during Artrageous Artwalk.

 503 Centre St., Fernandina Beach